Ramona's Cuisine

 • Remove this from the heat, place on a towel on desktop and using a spatula slowly fold in the flour.

-• Grease lightly a 24 hole muffin tray and spoon in the batter - again 1 or 2 tbsp depending on how big/small this is but the batter should be no thicker than 3-4mm.
+• Grease lightly a 24 hole muffin tray and spoon in the batter - again 1 or 2 tablespoon depending on how big/small this is but the batter should be no thicker than 3-4mm.

 • Bake for 10-12 min.